Thursday, August 29, 2019

 Jeep Momma Tip #1

 To get the most out of my trip, I did a lot of internet research.
 One of the great ideas I found was a link to Moab's Scenic By-ways.
 Utah 128 was a little detour I just had to take.
 A spectacular route along the Colorado River gorge.
+It was absolutely amazing!

+My first stop was Cisco, Utah - population zero.
+Yep, a ghost town.
+Check that off my Bucket List!
 Cisco was founded in the 1880's as a saloon town and a water refilling station for steam locomotives along the main line.

 One of the grandest views of the West is along this route.
 The Red Rock Spires of the Fisher Towers set against the snow covered peaks of the La Sal Mountains is awe-inspiring.
+The La Sal Mountains were with me every step of that trip.

 After checking into my room, I headed out to look for a spot for dinner.
-Being alone I wanted a place to eat where I could sit at a bar.
+Being alone, I wanted a place to eat where I could sit at a bar.
 There is more of a chance to met people that way.
 Zax Pizza was it.
 I ordered a glass of wine and a small pizza.
 YES, there is alcohol in Utah.
 The same wine and beer as you can get anywhere.
 AND you can even get hard liquor.

-There is no way I would have met these folks had I not been alone.
 Meeting new people and hearing about their adventures always inspires me!

 Everything Happens For A Reason!